shadowofleaf96/BlogWebsite/README.md

 ![TechBlog Logo](https://github.com/shadowofleaf96/BlogWebsite/blob/master/public/images/Screenshot%202023-12-19%20213148.png?raw=true)

 Welcome to TechBlog, an open-source gaming blog created with Tailwind CSS, EJS, and Express.js.
-TechBlog is designed to be a lightweight and customizable platform for gamers and enthusiasts to share their thoughts, reviews, and experiences in the tech gaming world.
+TechBlog is designed to be a lightweight and customizable platform for gamers and enthusiasts.

 Live demo : [live demo](https://blog-website-7mkl.onrender.com/)